 - Contact us How to get in touch

-SYNOPSIS: Outbreaks reported in TANZANIA [and SOUTH AFRICA]; further outbreaks expected TANZANIA, KENYA and possibly MALAWI and MOZAMBIQUE.
+SYNOPSIS: Outbreaks reported in TANZANIA and KENYA; further outbreaks expected northern TANZANIA, KENYA and possibly southern ETHIOPIA.